![]() |

 On August 4, eleven songs spanning LINKIN PARK's entire catalog received new platinum certifications from the Recording Industry Association of America (RIAA).

-"One Step Closer""Waiting For The End" and "Leave Out All The Rest" earned their first platinum records, while "What I've Done""Bleed It Out""Shadow Of The Day""New Divide""In The End""Numb""Burn It Down" and the Jay-Z collaboration "Numb/Encore" added multi-platinum certifications.
+"One Step Closer", "Waiting For The End" and "Leave Out All The Rest" earned their first platinum records, while "What I've Done", "Bleed It Out", "Shadow Of The Day", "New Divide", "In The End", "Numb", "Burn It Down" and the Jay-Z collaboration "Numb/Encore" added multi-platinum certifications.
 Notably, "What I've Done", which was the first single from LINKIN PARK's third studio album, 2007's "Minutes To Midnight", got a five-times-platinum nod, making it the band's most commercially successful — though not necessarily most well-known — song.

 After singer Chester Bennington's death on July 20, LINKIN PARK album and single sales have been dramatically on the rise, with twenty-three of the group's songs making it to Billboard's Hot Rock Songs chart.
 Furthermore, four LINKIN PARK albums returned to the Billboard 200 chart, including "Meteora", which landed at number 11.